CARE

 • Care Grants $$

-• CARE grant given at the end of semester to help with childcare during study time
+• CARE grant given at the end of the semester to help with childcare during study time

 • Amount varies